 The Pericardiectomy Surgery

-One treatment option for pericardial mesothelioma is a procedure called a pericardiectomy, which is the removal of some or all of the pericardium, the outer covering of the heart sac.
+One treatment option for pericardial mesothelioma is a procedure called a pericardiectomy, one of the mesothelioma surgeries which is the removal of some or all of the pericardium, the outer covering of the heart sac.
 This procedure may be used to extend a patient’s life span of or to relieve their symptoms.
 This procedure will not cure the cancer.
 If a mesothelioma doctor decides that a patient is eligible for procedure paricardiectomy, then they may be able to have tumors surgically removed from their heart lining.

 This surgery has been determined by medical experts to be risky because of the close proximity of the heart.
 However, the purpose of the surgery is to alleviate constriction on a patient’s heart caused by nearby tumors.
 This procedure is very rare because most mesothelioma patients will be deemed ineligible because their cancer typically has spread.

 A pericardiectomy can aid with breathing problems, chest pain, heart palpitations and chronic fatigue.
 The surgery also can ease pericarditis, which is inflammation of the pericardium, and pericardial effusion, which is a buildup of fluid in the pericardium.
 It’s imperative to attempt to remedy these conditions in the early stages of the cancer, before they cause fatal complications.
 If pleural effusion goes untreated, for example, it can cause the heart to compress, which is called cardiac tamponade.